Slevinski/slevinski.github.io/series/dms-plan/README.md

 `DMS Plan` is an operations and workflow series for data management, workflow design, and repository delivery.

 It is part of Steve Slevinski's professional research-support work on the current bridge site.
-It is not a SignWriting theory lane.
+It is not a SignWriting theory series.

 This series is for: